janis-commerce/aws-listeners/docs/s3-listener.md

 The following methods will be inherited from the base Listener Class:

 ### async getData()
-This method should return the data inside the S3 file (object) who generates the S3 event.
+This method returns the data of the S3 object that generated the S3 event.
+If the file extension is `.json`, it will be parsed with `JSON.parse()` before returning.

 ### Getters